KungPhoo/ba67-basic/readme.md

 Saves the BASIC program of the current module to a file on the disk drive.
 The file extension ".BA67" is recommended.
-If no file extension is given, it will be appended.
+If no file extension is given, ".BAS" will be appended.

+If you're saving to the cloud, you can wirte-protect your file with the ",P" parameter in the file name.
+Once set, the file can not be overwritten or deleted without this password.

+Example:
+`SAVE "EXAMPLE.BAS,Pput-your-password-here"`

+This parameter has no effect on the C128 and is, thus, backwards compatible.

 See also `QSAVE`.